jinzhenfan/jekyll-now/_posts/2016-10-10-PerlBLAST.md

 ```

-Successively read in one string at a time from a file called perlblastdata.txt.When a string S is read in, scan through its 4-mers, using the same hash as before.
+Successively read in one string at a time from a file called perlblastdata.txt.
+When a string S is read in, scan through its 4-mers, using the same hash as before.
 This is our sequence database.

 ```perl
 open IN, " testcase2.txt ";                   #Read in the database to be searched